JTMarcu/gandalf/README.md

 - **PDF Integration**: Processes "The Lord of the Rings" PDF for question answering.
 - **Vector Search**: Uses FAISS for efficient document retrieval.
 - **Mistral-7B-Instruct**: Runs the lightweight `mistral-7b-instruct-v0.1.Q4_K_M.gguf` model locally.
+- **Gradio Interface**: User-friendly web interface for interacting with the chatbot.

 ## Project Structure
 ```